dattalab/moseq2-app/README.md

 The install script will also automatically try to ensure GCC is being installed for the following operating systems: Darwin (Mac), Linux, Cygwin (Windows).

+If you experience any issues with the easy_install, check the `manual_install.md` file.

 # Get Started

 After the easy_install is complete, activate your new conda environment and launch the jupyter notebook to get started.